pyaj0/DL-hydrological-model/README.md

 # DL-hydrological-model
  Predicting discharge in catchment outlet using deep learning methods: case study of Niamey in the Ansongo-Niamey basin

 Hi y'all!
-Check out here all of the codes related to my master's thesis project!!
+Check out here all of the codes related to my master's thesis!!

 ## Description of the notebooks